Updated 16/06/2025

-Banks, slopes, and ditches may seem like problem areas.
-However, there are plants that can thrive in these environments, so here are my top plants for banks and slopes to bring colour to your garden.
+Banks, slopes, and ditches may seem like problem areas and can be difficult to maintain.
+However, some plants can thrive in these environments, so here are my top plants for banks and slopes to bring colour and easy maintenance to your garden.

 1. Bupthalmum salicifolium (yellow ox eye)